European Union: Initial years and the Paris Treaty (19481957)

 Immediately following the February 1948 coup d'état by the Communist Party of Czechoslovakia, the London Six-Power Conference was held, resulting in the Soviet boycott of the Allied Control Council and its incapacitation, an event marking the beginning of the Cold War.
 The year 1948 marked the beginning of the institutionalised modern European integration.
 In March 1948 the Treaty of Brussels was signed, establishing the Western Union (WU), followed by the International Authority for the Ruhr.
 Furthermore, the Organisation for European Economic Co-operation (OEEC), the predecessor of the OECD, was also founded in 1948 to manage the Marshall Plan, which led to the Soviets creating Comecon in response.
 The ensuing Hague Congress of May 1948 was a pivotal moment in European integration, as it led to the creation of the European Movement International, the College of Europe, and most importantly to the foundation of the Council of Europe on 5 May 1949 (which is now Europe Day).
-The Council of Europe was one of the first institutions to bring the sovereign states of (then only Western) Europe together, raising great hopes and fevered debates in the following two years for further European integration.
-It has since been a broad forum to further cooperation and shared issues, achieving for example the European Convention on Human Rights in 1950.
+The Council of Europe has since been a broad forum to further cooperation and shared issues, achieving, for example, the European Convention on Human Rights in 1950.